mkweonn/dashboard-visualizations/README.md

 # Dashboard Visualizations

 ## Overview:
-Linked below are some projects I have created visualizations for to identify patterns and provide insights.
+Below are some projects where I have created visualizations to identify patterns and provide insights.

 ## Links:
 - [Data Professional Survey PowerBI](https://github.com/mkweonn/data-professional-survey-powerbi)